lingjzhu/clap-ipa/README.md

  - **MSWC-IPA**: https://huggingface.co/datasets/anyspeech/mswc_ipa
  - **DORECO-IPA**: https://huggingface.co/datasets/anyspeech/doreco_ipa

-After this study, we found that these datasets still contain inconsistent IPA symbols.
+After this study, we found that these datasets still contain inconsistent unicode encoding of IPA symbols.
 **A cleaner version will be released when we finish another round of data cleaning**.

 #### To download these datasets: